cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

 {{< /gsHighlight >}}

-# Getting Node Properties
+## Retrieving Node Properties

-During the previous step, we started an HTTP webserver which is now listening on port 8000.
+During the previous step, an HTTP webserver, which is now listening on port 8000, was started.
-What if the port was specified in our blueprint and we'd like to use that port?

-Not a problem, the `ctx` object which represents the context of the invocation exposes the node's properties if the plugin's operation was invoked in the context of a node.
+If the port was specified in the blueprint, to use that port, the `ctx` object that represents the context of the invocation exposes the node's properties, if the plugin's operation was invoked in the context of a node.

-We can get the port property using the following code:
+The port property can be retrieved using the following code:
 {{< gsHighlight  python >}}
 webserver_port = ctx.node.properties['port']
 {{< /gsHighlight >}}

-The updated start operation looks like this:
+The updated start operation looks as follows:

 {{< gsHighlight  python >}}
 from cloudify import ctx